DivertiseAsia/NCN/README.md

 ```
 The provided TransactionManager class allows you to easily run every type of transactions without implementing anything. <br />
 However, this class is a helper, you can easily manage the transactions creation by yourself without this class. <br />
-If you choose this solution, you only have to use the Node::request_transaction method in order to process your transactions.
+If you choose this solution, you only have to use the Node::request_transaction method in order to process your transactions.<br />
+It can also be replaced by the [Framework helper](#section_framework).
 ### Serializer <a name="section_serializer"></a>
 The serialization class is used to transform Objects into string using Elements and strings into Objects using Elements.
 To use this class, you need to register your own transactions with a lambda expression